jorgebucaran/fisher/README.md

 Fisher is a package manager for the [fish shell](https://fishshell.com).
 It defines a common interface for package authors to build and distribute their shell scripts in a portable way.
 You can use it to extend your shell capabilities, change the look of your prompt and create repeatable configurations across different systems effortlessly.

 Looking for packages?
-Browse the [awesome fish shell](https://github.com/jorgebucaran/awesome-fish-shell) list to get started.
+Go to the [awesome fish shell](https://github.com/jorgebucaran/awesome-fish-shell) repository to get started.

 ## Features